thingsapi/things.py/CONTRIBUTING.md

 ## Do you think you found a bug?

-- Check out the [list of open issues](https://github.com/thingsapi/things.py/issues) first, to make sure it hasn't already been reported.
+Check out the [list of open issues](https://github.com/thingsapi/things.py/issues) first, to make sure it hasn't already been reported.

-- If it has not, [submit a bug report](https://github.com/thingsapi/things.py/issues/new/choose).
+If it has not, [submit a bug report](https://github.com/thingsapi/things.py/issues/new/choose).
 Provide a list of steps to reproduce the issue and the expected outcome.

 ## Want to fix an issue?

-- Before submitting, read below for the pull request process.
+Before submitting a patch, read below for the pull request process.

 ## Have an idea for a feature?